-Global level Industry level People everywhere need Businesses and supply chains thrive in peaceful and stable environments. to be free of fear from all Conflict-sensitive sourcing interventions such as the Kimberley Process, forms of violence.
-Conflict, UN Guiding Principles and OECD Due Diligence Guidance 53 are key to insecurity, and weak combating conflict, instability, and human rights abuses across the value chain. institutions remain threats Through the COP, which aligns with these key frameworks, we can deliver to sustainable development. meaningful contributions to lasting peace, development and prosperity whilst The COVID-19 pandemic ensuring long term commercial success.
-We can also generate significant threatens to further amplify positive impact by engaging and supporting the ASM sector that employs and exploit fragilities across approximately 42 million people worldwide 54 , which is traditionally associated the globe. with poor governance, organised crime and financing of conflict and terrorism.
+Businesses and supply chains thrive in peaceful and stable environments.
+Conflict-sensitive sourcing interventions such as the Kimberley Process, UN Guiding Principles and OECD Due Diligence Guidance 53 are key to combating conflict, instability, and human rights abuses across the value chain.
+Through the COP, which aligns with these key frameworks, we can deliver meaningful contributions to lasting peace, development and prosperity whilst ensuring long term commercial success.
+We can also generate significant positive impact by engaging and supporting the ASM sector that employs approximately 42 million people worldwide54, which is traditionally associated with poor governance, organised crime and financing of conflict and terrorism.